“You take what is flowing down the testosterone train or get left behind”

 - “Expected to laugh along.
 You lose your job if you are offended by that, you are not… you are labeled as difficult or a bitch.
 When you are assertive you are a bitch as a female, he’s such a leader.
 Even if that assertiveness is executed as an emotional child, having a temper tantrum.
 We are not allowed to do that as women.”

 ‘Bro’ culture is a pervasive feeling that describes ad agency culture– women described it metaphorically as a frat house, a college tailgate, a dorm room, or a youthful nightclub.
 The collegiate metaphor was reinforced because of the immature, bawdy, youthful, boozy, and competitive style of ad agency cultures, and the nightclub metaphor brought light on the 24-7 culture, and the sharp dress and sharp attitude of ‘cool kids’ who are interesting but a bit elitist, with big egos to boot.
-The personality type most dominant in ad agency culture was described as the Seth Rogan-like persona– a ‘dude’ who is a bit funny, but also juvenile, childish, and immature in a way that slights others– the perfect type of guy to fit in at a college tailgate or to frequent a ‘cool kids’ nightclub; AND the guy that is perfect “fit” for ad agency culture.
-Beyond this ‘bro’-ism, the day-to-day business modus operandi of agency culture was described in distinctly masculine terms: competitive, bold, and brusque.
+The personality type most dominant in ad agency culture was described as the Seth Rogan-like persona– a ‘dude’ who is a bit funny, but also juvenile, childish, and immature in a way that slights others– the perfect type of guy to fit in at a college tailgate or to frequent a ‘cool kids’ nightclub.
+Above and beyond this ‘bro’-ism, the day-to-day business modus operandi of agency culture was described in distinctly masculine terms: competitive, bold, and brusque, often in extremis.

-‘Bro’ culture is like a fraternity in which male preferences and masculine behaviors and artifacts rule, and membership is closely guarded (and enforced)
+‘Bro’ culture is like a fraternity in which male preferences and masculine behaviors and artifacts rule, and membership is closely guarded (and enforced), the party is priority: